ines-08/BDNR/docs/Milestone 3/Report.md

 As it is going to be described throughout this section, ETCD has several features, some of them unique, that make this database a good choice in many distributed systems.
 As an example, ETCD is used in Kubernetes.

 #### 2.2.1 - Replication and node communication features
 This database works in a distributed way, that is, it's a cluster of machines (nodes).
+This cluster can be generated through an internal network between several nodes, connected by HTTPS.
 In etcd the number of nodes is always odd (1, 3, 5, etc).
 These nodes do not need to be physically together.
-Etcd basically stablishes connection between nodes via TLS.
+Etcd basically stablishes connection between nodes via HTTP + TLS.
 If the IP of the node is not known, etcd has a "discovery mode" that will find the node's IP address and establish the connection.
+In terms of load balancing, it is usefull to state that there is a leader node.
+This node is responsible for ensuring data replication among non-leader nodes and balance the distribution of request among those nodes.
 Even though it is possible to have multiple nodes in one cluster, etcd does not provide a way to support multiple clusters that can communicate with each other.
 To implement that feature, some communication protocol must be implemented between the clusters.
 One approach would be to put the leader node of each cluster in charge of that communication.
 Each node has a copy of the data, and the data is replicated across the cluster.
 This means that, if a node fails, the data is still available on the other nodes.
 In ETCD there is a total replication of the data.